Studying here will give you the opportunity to attend a Russell Group university in one of the UK’s most vibrant cities.

 Our campus is one of the largest in the UK and just a short walk from Leeds city centre.
 We have 32,000 students including 7,000 international students from over 140 countries.
 We pride ourselves on being a diverse and inclusive community.

 Leeds is a large, affordable and multicultural city, surrounded by easily accessible countryside.
 It is just two hours by train from London and three hours from Edinburgh.
 The city centre has over 1,000 shops, over 300 bars and restaurants, 16 galleries and museums and four major theatres.
 Find out more about what’s going on in Leeds.

 Staying in University accommodation

-As an international student you are guaranteed University accommodation if you apply by the deadline.
+New international students are guaranteed University accommodation if you apply by the deadline.
 You can choose from on or off campus, en suite or non en suite and catered or self-catered rooms.
 Accommodation will be available whether you are studying for the whole academic year or just one semester.
-Find out more about the accommodation available at the University
+Find out more about the accommodation available at the University.

 Support for study abroad students

-You will also able to take advantage of the following support:
+You will also be able to take advantage of the following support: